zigomir/rubber_ring/README.md

 * you can not build robust system without limitations
 * system may stretch only to certain point until it breaks.
 Like a rubber ring!

-## Benefits

-- optimized for developers and quick setup
-- simple to use for customers.
-True WSYIWYG.
-- customer doesn't need application server and/or database.
-Only plain web server for static HTML serving.

 ## Inspired by